Gonten: Economy

 In 2000, there were 131 workers who commuted into the district and 311 workers who commuted away.
 The district is a net exporter of workers, with about 2.4 workers leaving the district for every one entering.
 Of the working population, 5.8% used public transportation to get to work, and 44% used a private car.

 Transport

 The district has three railway stations: Gonten, Jakobsbad, and Gontenbad.
-All three are located on the Gossau–Wasserauen line of Appenzell Railways.
+All three are located on the Gossau–Wasserauen line, operated by Appenzell Railways.

 Religion

 From the 2000 census, 1,245 or 90.3% were Roman Catholic, while 78 or 5.7% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 3 members of an Orthodox church (or about 0.22% of the population), and there were 7 individuals (or about 0.51% of the population) who belonged to another Christian church.
 There were 15 (or about 1.09% of the population) who were Islamic.
 22 (or about 1.60% of the population) belonged to no church, are agnostic or atheist, and 9 individuals (or about 0.65% of the population) did not answer the question.